szetumer/cloud_levelup_pkg/level4_databricks/README.md

 In this step, you need to create a keyvault that securely stores the information that databricks needs to access your storage blobs.

 - (+2 Point: `az keyvault list`) In your azure webportal, go to the keyvault page and create a keyvault.
 This is a place to store security keys.
-Now add the keyvault Id to the config file in levelup cloud.
+Now add the keyvault Id to the config file in Cloud Levelup.

 - (Points not added yet) Add three secrets to the key vault, as follows: